Dynamic Matching and Allocation of Tasks: Numerical Experiments

 1. \textbf{Initial belief based matching combined with optimal payment.} The planner matches the workers based on its initial beliefs about the workers as follows.
 The planner ranks the workers based on the mean of the beliefs across the tasks and matches the workers with the tasks assortatively, where the tasks are ranked based on their qualities.
 If two workers share the same rank, then the matching is done randomly for those workers.
-Using this as the assessment-matching rule, the planner can select the optimal payment rule from the above family of payment rules to optimize the chosen performance criterion, which can be the total long-run revenue or the total long-run profit.
+With this as the matching rule, the planner selects the optimal payment rule from the above family of payment rules to optimize the chosen performance criterion, which can be the total long-run revenue or the total long-run profit.

-Next, we describe existing mechanisms that are similar to this initial belief based matching combined with optimal payment.
-In many existing setups, the assessment-matching rules are similar to initial belief based matching.
-For instance, on Upwork the clients and the workers are matched based on their interaction and there is no mechanism to aggregate the preferences of the clients and workers.
-Also, the firms that do not practice job rotation follow a similar mechanism \citep{ortega2001job} that relies only on the initial beliefs.
+In many existing setups, the matching rules are similar to this initial belief based matching.
+For instance, on Upwork the clients and the workers are matched based on the initial information provided.
+Also, the firms that do not practice job rotation \cite{ortega2001job} follow a similar mechanism that relies only on the initial beliefs.
 The payment rules on platforms such as Upwork generally follow a linear payment structure.

-2. \textbf{Proposed mechanism combined with optimal payment.} For our mechanism, we will use the proposed FILI assessment-matching rule $\boldsymbol{m}^F$.
-We will allow the planner to select the optimal payment rules from the same family of payment rules described at the beginning of this section (given the fixed choice of assessment-matching rule $\boldsymbol{m}^F$).
+2. \textbf{Proposed mechanism combined with optimal payment.} For our mechanism, we will use the proposed FILI matching rule $\boldsymbol{m}^F$.
+The planner selects the optimal payment rules from the same family of payment rules described at the beginning of this section (given the fixed choice of matching rule $\boldsymbol{m}^F$).

-3. \textbf{Upper bound on the total long-run revenue and the profit.} We use the upper bound for the total long-run revenue and the total long-run profit from Proposition 2.
+3. \textbf{Upper bound on the total long-run revenue and the profit.} We use the upper bound for the total long-run revenue and the total long-run profit that we derive in the Appendix.

-In Figure \ref{comparison1}, we compare the performance of the proposed mechanism combined with optimal payment against the mechanisms described above and the upper bound derived in Proposition 2.
-The details of the setup for the numerical simulations can be found in Appendix I. It can be seen that the proposed mechanism leads to large gains of over 75 percent and is always long-run stable.
+In Figure \ref{comparison1}, we compare the performance of the proposed mechanism combined with optimal payment against the mechanisms described above and the upper bound derived in the Appendix.
+It can be seen that the proposed mechanism leads to large gains of over 75 percent and is always long-run stable.

-In the section to follow, we will discuss the variations of the proposed model for different environments (with the details given in the Appendix J).
-Our objective is to show that appropriate variations of the proposed mechanism, which are similar in structure to the proposed mechanism (in Section 2), continue to perform well and have useful properties (similar to the ones in Section 2).